ava-labs/ava-sim/README.md

 If you are looking for a more powerful framework, check out [avash](https://github.com/ava-labs/avash).
 This tool lets you run multiple versions of the same binary and provide custom node configs.

-## TODOs
-- [ ] Cleanup node initialization (should be able to init directly instead of needing to convert from flags to config)